 The cost of joining a sorority is an important point to investigate carefully.
-Specific expense lists of the various sororities may be obtained at the Panhellenic Office in the Peoples Church, and young women who are accepting rushing invitations should inform themselves carefully on matters of expense in fairness to themselves and to the sororities.
+Specific expense lists of the various sororities are compiled in the Panhellenic Handbook, copies of which may be obtained at the Panhellenic Office, Room 109, Peoples Church.

+Young women who are accepting rushing invitations should inform themselves carefully on matters of expense in fairness to themselves and to the sororities.